Marvelius/larst-of-us/_posts/2024-03-12-How (Most) Reflections In Games Work.md

 ## How Real Reflections Work

 In nature, lighting tends to function a lot easier than in rendering.
 Light rays are emitted from light sources, and reflected from surfaces.
 If they end up in a camera or eye, we see the color of the light/the reflected surface.
 The problem: Simulating millions of rays of light is expensive.
 That’s why most real-time renderers don’t bother simulating those rays (this actually starts to change somehow - but very slowly).
 Instead, they use an algorithm called rasterization.
 Explaining it might be out of the scope of the article, but to summarize it, most renderers assume that if a surface is in front of a camera, the camera will record the color of the surface at this point - without checking where a potential light ray between this surface and the camera might be blocked or sidetracked.
 This is a problem.
-To simulate reflections we need to simulate light rays bouncing of shiny surfaces
+To simulate reflections we need to simulate light rays bouncing of shiny surfaces.

 ## Introducing Reflection Probes